Skip to main content

 Understanding ADHD

 ADHD, or Attention-Deficit/Hyperactivity Disorder, is a common neurodevelopmental disorder that can affect a person’s attention, impulsivity, memory, how they manage their energy and other cognitive functions.
 While it is often diagnosed in childhood, ADHD can affect people well into adulthood.
 It is estimated that 11 percent of children have ADHD in the United States.
 In adults, it is estimated at 4.4 percent.
 Less than 20% of adults with ADHD are not aware they have it and will remain undiagnosed and untreated.
 ADHD affects a range of cognitive functions, including one’s ability to concentrate and one’s memory.
+Signs & symptoms of ADHD vary among individuals.

 ADHD Symptoms in Adolescents